treeverse/lakeFS/docs/reference/mount.md

 Everest is a complementary binary to lakeFS that allows users to virtually mount a remote lakeFS repository onto a local directory.
 Once mounted, users can access the data as if it resides on their local filesystem, using any tool, library, or framework that reads from a local filesystem.
-This functionality is currently supported only on macOS using the NFS (Network File System) protocol.
+This functionality is currently in limited support and is a Read-Only file system and is pointing to a commit in lakeFS.

 **Note**
-⚠️ Everest is currently in beta and is available for lakeFS Cloud and Enterprise users upon demand.
+⚠️ Everest is currently in beta.
 There is no installation required, please [contact us](mailto:support@treeverse.io) to get access to the Everest binary.
 {: .note }

 {% include toc.html %}

+## Requirements

-## Authentication with lakeFS
+### Authentication with lakeFS

 The authentication with the target lakeFS server is equal to [lakectl CLI][lakectl].
 Searching for lakeFS credentials and server endpoint in the following order: